oasis-open/odata-rapid/docs/spec/rapid-pro-resource_description.md

 ---
-id: resourceformat
+id: servicedescription
-title: Resource Description
+title: Runtime Service Description
 ---

-RAPID services describe their resources through a simple and concise JSON representation in order to allow generic clients to interact with the service.
+Client applications and tooling can use a runtime service description to understand how to interact with the service.
 By convention, this description is retrieved by requesting the `/$metadata` resource, located at the root of the service.

 | Example | GET [`http://rapid-pro.org/$metadata`](https://jetsons.azurewebsites.net/$metadata)<br/>Accept: application/json |